Principal Regulatory Affairs Specialist-NPI

 • Represents global RA and partners with project team members on development teams, providing regulatory guidance, education and assessment.

-• Develops and executes pragmatic and innovative regulatory strategies to support the timely introduction of new or revised products, in partnership with R&D and LCM.
+• Develops and executes pragmatic and innovative regulatory strategies to support timely introduction of new or revised products, in partnership with R&D and LCM.

-• Utilises project tools as appropriate to track and communicate submissions and project development to meet agreed upon schedules.
+• Utilises project tools as appropriate to track and communicate submissions and project development to meet agreed schedules.

 • Provides technical documentation and information to regional RA partners in support of global product registration/approval activities.